11 Best Things To Do in Amsterdam Old Town

-There is much to do in beautiful Amsterdam Old Town but I recommend hopping on a bike or public transport and seeing more of the city.
+There is much to do in beautiful Amsterdam Old Town and even more things to do in Amsterdam as a whole city, but I recommend hopping on a bike or public transport and seeing more of the city.
 Grab the free ferry to Amsterdam Noord, or make your way to some of the outer neighborhoods like Oost, de Pijp and West.
 Amsterdam is a small city but there is a lot to discover.

 About the Author

 Shoshannah is the founder of Awesome Amsterdam, a website about all kinds of things to do, places to eat and secret discoveries in Amsterdam.
 She loves exploring the hidden parts of the city and can’t help but share them.
 Find Awesome Amsterdam on Facebook and Twitter.